NOTES ON EGYPTIAN RELIGION AND

 but on closer examination there are many problems.

-In the development of this theory Bauval suggested that the remaining IVth dynasty pyramids also corresponded to stars - the unfinished pyramids at Zawiyet El Aryan and Abu Rawash representing two other stars of the Orion configuration, Bellatrix and Saiph, while the Dashur pyramids represented two stars of the Hyades cluster in the constellation Taurus.
+In the development of this hypothesis, Bauval suggested that the remaining IVth dynasty pyramids also corresponded to stars - the unfinished pyramids at Zawiyet El Aryan and Abu Rawash representing two other stars of the Orion configuration, Bellatrix and Saiph, while the Dashur pyramids represented two stars of the Hyades cluster in the constellation Taurus.
 However, while the northern 'red' pyramid of Dashur might correlate with the bright orange star Aldebaran, for the southern 'bent' pyramid there is no bright star candidate, so why was this pyramid built equal in size to its northern neighbour?
 Similar objections apply to further attempts to correlate stars with pyramids.
 The pyramids of the Vth and VIth dynasties contain the very Pyramid Texts that speak of a stellar destiny yet the positions of these small pyramids cannot be correlated with stars on a one-to-one basis.
 Therefore, if the theory is true, these pyramids can only have represented stars near Orion in a general sense, their dimensioning and locations being determined by other factors According to this view Giza might represent 'an essential prototype' : the 'magnum opus' of Old Kingdom funerary monuments.

 In the further development of his ideas Bauval claimed that the layout of the Giza pyramids, along an azimuth 45 degrees from north, reproduced the pattern of the belt stars as they lay on the meridian in 10450 BC at the lowest point of their precessional cycle.
 New evidence appeared to show that the Sphinx was extremely ancient and the suggestion was made that the whole site may have been laid out at this early date.
 Speculation arose that Giza had been designed by god-like beings from fabled Atlantis.
 A claim was even made that there were also pyramids and a 'sphinx-like' face on the planet Mars.
-Exciting stuff but unlikely.
+Exciting stuff but rather unlikely.

 But did the layout orientation need to match the position of the belt on the meridian?
 As the constellation of Orion moves across the sky from horizon to horizon its orientation changes, and at a certain moment the belt will appear in the layout position.
-I found that in 2450 BC (the revised date given by Bauval for Giza) this moment was defined when Thuban reached the meridian at its lower culmination.
+I noticed that in 2450 BC (the revised date given by Bauval for Giza) this moment was defined when Thuban reached the meridian at its lower culmination.
 This star, at its upper culmination, was the target of the King's chamber north starshaft and at this date had a right ascension of 12 hours and at this moment the altitude of Al Nitak was about 37 degrees, while its azimuth was 37 degrees east of south -

 At the estimated date of 2570 BC